Ab initio study of orbital-selective superconductivity in $\gamma$-BiPd: INTRODUCTION

-Bi-Pd-based alloys have recently attracted significant interest in the scientific community due to their potential for topological superconductivity and the discovery of various pairing mechanisms\cite{Superconductivity_Joshi2011,Superconductivity_imai2012, Topologically_sakano2015,Dirac_sun2015,Full_iwaya2017,Single_Kacmarcik2016,Probing_Mitra2017, Unequivocal_Chiang2023,Evidence_Sharma2024}.
-These alloys exist in multiple allotropes and phases\cite{Unequivocal_Chiang2023,Full_heise2014,Full_heise2014}.
-Among them, three phases $\alpha$-BiPd, $\beta$-Bi$_2$Pd, and $\gamma$-BiPd were recently found to show $T_c$ of 3.7, 3.6, and 3.3 K, respectively\cite{Unequivocal_Chiang2023}. $\beta$-Bi$_2$Pd (Tetragonal I$_4$/mmm) and $\gamma$-BiPd (Hexagonal P6$_3$) are centrosymmetric, and show triplet pairing and singlet pairing, respectively\cite{Unequivocal_Chiang2023}.
-The centrosymmetric $\gamma$-BiPd would transform into noncentrosymmetric $\alpha$-BiPd after post-annealing at 270$^0$ C. $\alpha$-BiPd is monoclinic P2$_1$\cite{Superconductivity_Joshi2011} and exhibit an admixture of singlet-triplet pairing\cite{Unequivocal_Chiang2023,Spin_Xu2020} as required by the lack of inversion symmetry combined with Rashba spin-orbit coupling (SOC)\cite{Superconductivity_sigrist2007,Superconductivity_kneidinger2015,Spin_Xu2020}.
-In $\alpha$-BiPd, topological phenomena such as Dirac surface states have been observed, and the material has been investigated for topological superconductivity\cite{Dirac_sun2015,Unusual_Thirupathaiah2016}.
-SOC also introduces an exotic effect known as the proximity effect at superconductor/ferromagnet (S/F) interface\cite{Proximity_lupke2020,Tuning_Ben2010,Tunable_Caviglia2010, Coexistence_Dikin2011,Superconducting_Michaeli2012,Spin_flokstra2023}.
+Bi-Pd-based alloys have recently attracted significant interest in the scientific community due to their potential for topological superconductivity and the discovery of various pairing mechanisms~\cite{Superconductivity_Joshi2011,Superconductivity_imai2012, Topologically_sakano2015,Dirac_sun2015,Full_iwaya2017,Single_Kacmarcik2016,Probing_Mitra2017, Unequivocal_Chiang2023,Sharma2024}.
+These alloys exist in multiple allotropes and phases~\cite{Unequivocal_Chiang2023,Full_heise2014}.
+Among them, $\alpha$-BiPd, $\beta$-Bi$_2$Pd and $\gamma$-BiPd were recently found to show $T_c$ of 3.7, 3.6, and 3.3 K, respectively~\cite{Unequivocal_Chiang2023}.
+Tetragonal $\beta$-Bi$_2$Pd (I$_4$/mmm) and hexagonal $\gamma$-BiPd (P6$_3$/mmc) are centrosymmetric, and were reported to show triplet pairing and singlet pairing, respectively~\cite{Unequivocal_Chiang2023}.
+The centrosymmetric $\gamma$-BiPd would transform to noncentrosymmetric $\alpha$-BiPd after post-annealing at 270$^0$ C. Thus, monoclinic $\alpha$-BiPd (P2$_1$)~\cite{Superconductivity_Joshi2011} would exhibit an admixture of singlet and triplet pairing~\cite{Unequivocal_Chiang2023,Spin_Xu2020} because of the lack of inversion symmetry combined with Rashba spin-orbit coupling (SOC)~\cite{Superconductivity_sigrist2007,Superconductivity_kneidinger2015,Spin_Xu2020}.
+In $\alpha$-BiPd, topological phenomena such as Dirac surface states have been observed, and the material has been investigated for topological superconductivity~\cite{Dirac_sun2015,Unusual_Thirupathaiah2016}.
+The SOC would also introduce exotic proximity effects at superconductor/ferromagnet (S/F) interface~\cite{Proximity_lupke2020,Tuning_Ben2010,Tunable_Caviglia2010, Coexistence_Dikin2011,Superconducting_Michaeli2012,Spin_flokstra2023}.
 In this context, SOC acts as an exchange interaction, converting spin-singlet pairing into spin-triplet pairing.
-It also gives rise to a new class of superconductors known as type I and type II Ising superconductors\cite{Superconductivity_saito2016,Evidence_lu2015, Ising_xi2016,falson2020type}.
+It also gives rise to a new class of superconductors known as type I and type II Ising superconductors~\cite{Superconductivity_saito2016,Evidence_lu2015,Ising_xi2016,falson2020type}.